CederGroupHub/MaterialParser/README.md

 # MaterialParser

+This is an old repo for the text2chem parser.
+The new one is available at https://github.com/CederGroupHub/text2chem.

 Material Parser is a package that provides various functionality to parse material entities and convert them into a chemical structure.